 We embrace and encourage our employees' differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, political affiliation, race, religion, sexual orientation, veteran status, and other characteristics that make our employees valuable as individuals.
-We implement diversity initiatives and considerations throughout our company, including, but not limited to, our practices and policies on recruitment and selection, compensation and benefits, professional development, training and mentoring, promotions and personnel actions, transfers, social and recreational programs, and the ongoing development of a work environment built on the premise of equality that encourages and enforces:
+We consider diversity and its impact throughout our company, including, but not limited to, our practices and policies on recruitment and selection, compensation and benefits, professional development, training and mentoring, promotions and personnel actions, transfers, social and recreational programs, and the ongoing development of a work environment built on the premise of equality that encourages and enforces:

-- respectful communication and cooperation between all employees; - teamwork and employee participation, permitting the representation of all groups and employee perspectives; - work/life balance through flexible work schedules to accommodate employees' varying needs; and - employer and employee contributions to the communities we serve to promote a greater understanding and respect for diversity and a culture of inclusion.
+- respectful communication and cooperation between all employees; - teamwork and employee participation, permitting the representation of all groups and employee perspectives; - work/life balance through flexible work schedules to accommodate employees' varying needs; and - · employer and employee contributions to the communities we serve to promote a greater understanding and respect for diversity and a culture of inclusion.

-In 2020, we engaged a DE&I consulting firm to help us achieve these goals and implement DE&I-focused institutional frameworks into our overall corporate strategy.
+In connection with these goals we implement DE&I-focused institutional frameworks into our overall corporate strategy.
 Key among these initiatives is ensuring that all employee voices are heard.
 To this end, we have established a DE&I Committee comprised of various managers and senior members of Bridge, as well as employee-led focus groups for diverse professionals.
 We have also established various employee resource groups to drive inclusion, educate and build awareness, and provide a platform to address and support the needs of diverse individuals, including the Bridge Women's Network, Black Inclusion Group, Bridge Allies for AAPI, BIG Pride, Unidos @Bridge, Bridge Advocates for Accessibility and Bridge of Honor Veterans Group.